Mold Damage Remediation

 Black mold – scientific name Stachybotrys chartarum – is a type of mold that’s often referred to as the most dangerous, toxic form of mold you’ll encounter.
 However, it’s important to know that while black mold is certainly dangerous, other types of mold can be extremely harmful to your health too, so you shouldn’t ignore mold growth in your home just because it’s grey or green in color instead of black.
 Black mold produces highly toxic byproducts called mycotoxins that are extremely harmful when inhaled.
 Symptoms of black mold exposure include nausea, fatigue, respiratory problems, skin inflammation, and mental impairment.

 If you find mold in your home, it’s crucial that you do not touch or disturb it in any way.
 This will help decrease the chance of the mold spreading, and it will prevent even more spores from entering the air you’re breathing.
 A patch of mold the size of a postage stamp can contain millions of spores and disturbing it can release toxins into the air.

-Delta Disaster Services uses the latest mold detection technology to determine your property’s overall mold damage and provide you with the best long-term solution to eliminate mold damage in your home.
+Delta Restoration Services uses the latest mold detection technology to determine your property’s overall mold damage and provide you with the best long-term solution to eliminate mold damage in your home.
 If you suspect you have mold in your home due to a musty odor, visible mold, or mold allergy symptoms in you or your family, Delta will come as soon as possible to perform a full assessment.

 What to do if you find mold: